gracism/gracism.com/README.txt

-This is the source for Gracism.com, which is currently (2024-05-16) moving to github
+This is the source for Gracism.com, which is currently (2024-05-16) moving to github.
+Github Code is fully functional, but we are still serving from s3.

 The website is built with a few moustache templates.  the source files are in templates/